BlushyTears/AI_Assignment/README.md

 # To build:

-Either navigate to bin/Release and double click raylib-quickstart.exe (Build is only x86 ISA so Mac is unlikely to work)

-# Or:

-Double click build-VisualStudio2022.bat in the root folder (Need Visual studio 2022, MSVS compiler)
+Double click build-VisualStudio2022.bat in the root folder (Need Visual studio 2022, MSVS compiler), then generate a .sln file, double click that same file, and run it.

+Alternatively, for the canvas submission: Navigate to bin/release/AI_assignment.exe

 # How do navigate: